crim-ca/weaver/docs/source/package.rst

 Because :term:`Application Package` providers could desire to make use of :term:`Docker` images hosted on private registries, `Weaver` offers the capability to specify an authorization token through HTTP request headers during the :term:`Process` deployment.
-More specifically, the following definition can be provided during a `Deploy`_ request.
+More specifically, the following definition can be provided during a :ref:`Deploy` request.

 .. code-block:: http